 Amongst the apple orchards and pine groves, at Beit Douma, meaning ‘calm and rest’ in Phoenician, our hosts Rabih Kayrouz and Kamal Mouzawak did what they do best – charm, entertain and cook

 «BEFORE AIRBNB MADE IT POPULAR, THE LEBANESE GUESTHOUSE EXPERIENCE WAS COMMON PRACTICE»

 It is the essence of Lebanese hospitality that Rabih and Kamal exude as we walk through the decorated corridors of their 19th-century hillside home.

-During the first Garden Show & Spring Festival, Kamal was in charge of the food section, which led him to the decision to create a weekly farmers’ market (Souk el Tayeb), four eco-restaurants (Tawlet) and three eco-hotels (Beit).
+During the first Garden Show & Spring Festival, Kamal was in charge of the food section, which led him to create a weekly farmers’ market (Souk el Tayeb), eco-restaurants (Tawlet) and eco-hotels (Beit).

 “Usually, you differentiate between couture and ready-to-wear, but with me, I don’t make that distinction.
 They both need to evoke an emotion”